Team-Hamsterdam/hamster-health-frontend/README.md

 - Deploying our app took a really long time since it was our first time doing it

 ## Accomplishments that we're proud of
-- We all made our first full stack application
-- The app actually works
+- The app actually works and is on the internet
 - We managed to get the front end and back end working together after deployment
 - Our app is actually on the internet